zouielouie/BSE_Template_Portfolio/index.md

 I developed a general understanding behind the math required to solve ascension and declination.
 I also got all of my hardware components working through connections and test code.

 ### Challenges
 One challenge I had was with the servos.
-The servos only got 180 degrees and my top servo actually needs to go a whole 360 degrees (needs to be able to rotate its head to look anywhere in the night sky)
+The servos only got 180 degrees and my top servo actually needs to go a whole 360 degrees (needs to be able to rotate its head to look anywhere in the night sky).
+One way to combat this problem is to use 2 lasers (on opposite sides), however that will require some tinkering to create.

+### Next Steps
+Work on the code that I will implement in all my calculations, solve any final hardware problems and figure out the double laser system.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CiB3LzFuGAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>